dracor-org/pydracor/README.md

     dts.get_dts()
     ```

-  - Get the list of the available collections of corpus (`/dts/collection`)
+  - Get the list of the available collections of a corpus (`/dts/collection`)
     ```python
     dts.get_collection("rus")
     ```